isomerpages/moe-victoriajc/_admissions/Direct School Admissions (DSA).md

 ### DSA-JC Admission

 We offer Direct School Admission (DSA) to VJC in a number of talent areas.
 If you want to be part of a vibrant and supportive community, look no further!
+Join us for a virtual outreach session on 17 May to find out what you can expect in VJC.
+Register your interest [here](https://docs.google.com/forms/d/e/1FAIpQLSfq410WeB6PqWD3SjS6DS62SH0SC0X2pGNJC0S-6Ueoxq7mMw/viewform?usp=sf_link) and we will be in touch with more details.

 The DSA talent areas for the 2024 DSA-JC Admission Exercise are listed below.